 Search for yourself on Google.
 Are the links and images that show up old, bad or just plain embarrassing?
 Use your Google+ account (if you use Gmail you’ll automatically have a Google+ account) to share good, recent pictures of yourself and that you’d like displayed in a Google search.
 Make sure to name the pictures with your full name and make sure you fill in your Google+ account details as fully as possible.
 Google will pull up this information into a search and rank it at the top.
 Then…

 Step 3.
 Get on LinkedIn (It’s not just for mom and dad)

 Set up a LinkedIn account and fill it with school, study, career and skill info.
 Remember that this is a professional platform (your online CV/resume) and you should only list skills and jobs that are relevant for your professional future, even if you’re not working yet.
 Don’t forget to use your real (full) name so that Google can list it properly, and make sure you add your language skills (you can even do a free EF SET test for English and have your score certified directly on your LinkedIn profile!)
 Bonus tip: a professional, but friendly profile picture will work wonders here (don’t forget to smile!).
 Ask a friend with a good camera to take it for you.

 Step 4.
 Buy an ‘online home’.
 It’ll be one of your best buys this year, promise.

-Consider buying your own domain (I have www.kaisasd.com, for example) and setting up a basic website for yourself.
-Flavors.me and About.me are great, easy-to-use sites that can help you to create an ‘online home’ in no time.
+Consider buying your own domain and setting up a basic website for yourself.
+About.me is a great, easy-to-use site that can help you to create an ‘online home’ in no time.
 (You can adorn the page with that beautiful shot you took in London last summer, full-screen size.)
 A domain + homepage set-up can cost as little as $20-40 a year.
 It’s a really good investment, and one that will only become more and more important in the future.